ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 1. The contest will be conducted in the following stages:

-* Stage I (November 1st, 2021 - November 26th, 2021) – entry into the contest and submissions
+* Stage I (December 1st, 2022 - January 6th, 2023) – entry into the contest and submissions
-* Stage II (December 1st, 2021 - December 16th, 2021) – Internet User’s public voting
+* Stage II (January 9th, 2023 - January 25th, 2023) – Internet User’s public voting
-* Stage III (December 17th, 2021) – Public Voting Nominees announcement
+* Stage III (January 26th, 2023) – Public Voting Nominees announcement
-* Stage IV (January 3rd, 2022 - January 14th, 2022) – Jury voting and determining the results of the Contest - selection of winners
+* Stage IV (January 30th, 2023 - February 3rd, 2023) – Jury voting and determining the results of the Contest - selection of winners
-* Stage V (May 4th, 2022) – announcement of the Contest Winners of the E-commerce Germany Awards during the Ceremony as a part of the E-commerce Expo Networking Party.
+* Stage V (February 22nd, 2022) – announcement of the Contest Winners of the E-commerce Germany Awards during the Ceremony as a part of the E-commerce Expo Networking Party.

-2. Submitted information can be edited until November 26th, 2021, 23:59 (11:59 pm).
+2. Submitted information can be edited until January 15th, 2023, 23:59 (11:59 pm).

 ## § 5 [Stage I – Entry into the Contest]